 Tips and insights for choosing modern association management software to meet your needs today and beyond.

 On the flip side, not understanding your top priority can make your AMS implementation much more difficult.
-Here’s a real-world example given during the webinar:
+Here’s a real-world example:

 An association was implementing their new system.
 Their chief financial officer had an extremely aggressive deadline for implementation so that the organization could end contracts with their old systems as soon as possible and save money.
 However, business users were comfortable with the older systems and processes they’d been using for years.
 They were having a hard time moving forward.